mrled/hugo-theme-cistercian/readme.md

 [![screenshot](/images/tn.png)](/images/screenshot.png)

-See live examples at <https://me.micahrl.com/projects/hugo-theme-cistercian>.
+See the `exampleSite` deployed at <https://pages.micahrl.com/hugo-theme-cistercian>.

 ## How to use it